deltaswapio/deltaswap/wormchain/design/roadmap.md

 ### Proof of Authority Block Production

-The 19 Guardians of the current Wormhole Network will also serve as the 19 validators for the Wormhole Chain.
-Furthermore, new Guardians must be able to register as validators on the Wormhole Chain, so that the Guardian Set Upgrade VAAs can be submitted in a Wormhole Chain transaction to change its validator set, akin to the process on other chains.
+The 19 Phylaxs of the current Wormhole Network will also serve as the 19 validators for the Wormhole Chain.
+Furthermore, new Phylaxs must be able to register as validators on the Wormhole Chain, so that the Phylax Set Upgrade VAAs can be submitted in a Wormhole Chain transaction to change its validator set, akin to the process on other chains.

 ### Core Bridge and Token Bridge